ellentong528/ellentong528.github.io/_pages/cv.md

 Research experience
 ======
 I got interested in cognitive developmental research (and research in general) pretty late in my undergrad and wish I’d started earlier, but I’ve never regretted a single second of it and am still exploring lots of topics that fascinate me.
-Below are a few:
+Below are a few.
+Please refer to my [Research](/research) tab for more.

 * Sep 2025 - present: Learning Media Lab, Harvard Graduate School of Education (Cambridge, MA)
   * **Graduate Research Assistant** (PI: Dr. Ying Xu)